rust-lang/book/second-edition/nostarch/chapter16.md

 Listing 16-6: Creating a channel and assigning the two halves to `tx` and `rx`

 We create a new channel using the `mpsc::channel` function; `mpsc` stands for *multiple producer, single consumer*.
-In short, the way Rust's standard library has implemented channels is such that a channel can have multiple *sending* ends that produce values, but only one *receiving* end that consumes those values.
+In short, the way Rust’s standard library has implemented channels is such that a channel can have multiple *sending* ends that produce values, but only one *receiving* end that consumes those values.
 Imagine multiple rivers and streams flowing together into one big